2025 Bourboulenc

 Production Notes

-Our small (half-acre) block on our Regenerative Organic Certified™ and biodynamic estate vineyard is one of the only ones in California.
+Our Bourboulenc is grown on our Regenerative Organic Certified™ and biodynamic estate vineyard.

-The 2025 vintage began dry but finished wet, with two-thirds of the winter's precipitation coming in February and March.
+The 2024-25 winter began dry but finished wet, with two-thirds of the winter's precipitation coming in February and March.
 That late rain delayed budbreak and allowed us to dodge any spring frosts.
 The summer was warm but rarely hot, with the fewest 100° days in our history.
 Harvest began at a normal time frame but cool temperatures in September and October slowed down harvest.
 We navigated two early rain events without damage and finished an extended but unhurried harvest in early November.
-The exceptionally long hangtime and gradual ripening combined to produce fruit with deep colors, remarkable intensity, and noteworthy vibrancy.
+The exceptionally long hang time and gradual ripening combined to produce fruit with deep colors, remarkable intensity, and noteworthy vibrancy.
 We believe 2025 has all the hallmarks of a blockbuster year.